-|Application for Permit to Drill Mineral Test Hole||CN-0695|
+Application for Permit to Drill Mineral Test Hole||CN-0695|

 The application, required forms and proper fees should be submitted to the Division of Water Pollution Control, Oil and Gas Well Section.
 A detailed review of the application is conducted and the review process may take up to 15 days.
 No public review is required.

 Permit fee: $10

 The applicant may proceed with the approved activities as stated on the permit.
 The permit is non-transferable.
 The applicant is responsible for complying with testing, monitoring, prevention of hazards and pollution, and all other requirements pertaining to the drilling, coring, and plugging and abandoning of mineral test holes.
 Work performed under the permit must be reported to the Division in the Plug and Abandon Report (Form M-P&A, obtainable from the Division) within ninety (90) days after completion of the work.

 The Division has the right to inspect the site when deemed necessary.
 Penalties for violations can reach to a maximum of $10,000 per day per violation.
 The Tennessee Board of Water Quality, Oil and Gas Board, is responsible for preventing waste and protecting the waters and natural resources of the state from any adverse effects associated with drilling or coring mineral test holes.

 Applicants may obtain applications and information from:

-Division of Water Pollution Control, Oil and Gas Section
+Division of Water Resources, Oil and Gas Section